Bennett Spring State Park

+State park in Missouri, U.S.

 Bennett Spring State Park is a public recreation area located in Bennett Springs, Missouri, 12 mi west of Lebanon on Highway 64 in Dallas and Laclede counties.
 It is centered on the spring that flows into the Niangua River and gives the park its name.
 The spring averages 100 million gallons (380,000 m^{3}) of daily flow.
 The park offers fly fishing, camping, canoeing, hiking, and other activities.

 History

 In 1837, the James Brice family built a mill at the stream and the spring became known as Brice Spring.
 The town they built was known as Brice.
 The family of Peter Bennett soon settled near the spring and started their own mill.
 Originally, the families were rivals, but they soon intermarried.
 Both of these mills were eventually destroyed in a flood.

 During the Civil War years, another mill was constructed by Peter Bennett.
 This Bennett Mill was larger and more successful than the Brice Mill.
 The spring soon took on the Bennett name.
 Peter died in 1882 and his son William Sherman Bennett took over.
 The Bennett Mill burned in 1895.

-The state purchased the spring and some surrounding areas in 1924-1925 to create a state park.
+The state purchased the spring and some surrounding areas in 1924–1925 to create a state park.
 In the 1930s, the Civilian Conservation Corps (CCC) made various improvements to the park.
 The CCC built the dining lodge, cabins, trails, roads, shelters, gauge station, and the arched stone bridge across the spring branch.
-The bridge has 3 distinctive sideways “C’s” to memorialize the men of the CCC who built it.
+The bridge has three distinctive sideways "C’'" to memorialize the men of the CCC who built it.
 The CCC also channelized the spring branch and constructed the dam just upstream of the stone bridge to make the spring more habitable to the non-native trout.
 The dam is used to divert water through the fish hatchery and to maintain a constant water level at Bennett Spring to this day.